-As I explain in the blog, Train For A Strenuous Hike, it’s important to build strength in hiking specific muscles.
-While you’d think these are the quads, and yes you’d be right that the quads are used, it’s even more important to use posterior chain, low back, glutes, and hamstrings in order to help you propel forward more efficiently on the trail.
+As I explain in the blog, Train For A Strenuous Hike, it’s important to build strength in hiking-specific muscles.
+While you’d think these are the quads, and yes you’d be right that the quads are used, it’s even more important to use the posterior chain, lower back, glutes, and hamstrings to help you propel forward more efficiently on the trail.

-Many hikers become quad dominant and this can cause patella tracking issues and low back pain.
-The reason for this is because, regardless of whether you hike, most people have gluteal inhibition caused by tight hips/hip flexors.
+Many hikers become quad-dominant and this can cause patella tracking issues and low back pain.
+The reason for this is that, regardless of whether you hike, most people have gluteal inhibition caused by tight hips/hip flexors.

 It’s common with long endurance hiking to twist ankles and develop knee injuries.
-By focusing on strength and mobility in the gultes and low back, you can avoid a lot of these lower leg injuries.
+By focusing on strength and mobility in the glutes and lower back, you can avoid a lot of these lower leg injuries.
 That’s why in Fit To Hike, we focus a lot on the muscles of the posterior chain.